-- Regulatory drivers are leading to the phase-out of biosolids used as alternative daily cover (ADC) or disposed in landfills.
-SB 1383, adopted in September 2016 requires organics diversion: - -50% by 2020 (relative to 2014) -75% by 2025 (relative to 2014) CalRecycle is the state agency responsible for implementation. - Regulations implementing SB 1383 went into effect in 2022.
+- -75% by 2025 (relative to 2014) CalRecycle is the state agency responsible for implementation. - Regulations implementing SB 1383 went into effect in 2022.
 Jurisdictions can begin local enforcement January 1, 2024, and compliance is required by January 1, 2025.
-Requirements include: - Diverted biosolids must be anaerobically digested and/or composted to qualify as landfill reduction. - CalRecycle is accepting applications to qualify other specific treatment technologies as landfill reduction (per Article 2 of SB 1383). - Local ordinances restricting land application are disallowed. - While the regulations implementing SB 1383 do not explicitly forbid biosolids disposal/reuse in landfills, it is assumed that since biosolids are a relatively "clean" waste stream that can be easily diverted, landfills will stop accepting biosolids. - The Bay Area Biosolids Coalition (BABC) was formed to find sustainable, cost-effective, allweather options for biosolids management.
-BABC is a BACWA Project of Special Benefit.
+Requirements include: - o Diverted biosolids must be anaerobically digested and/or composted to qualify as landfill reduction. - o CalRecycle is accepting applications to qualify other specific treatment technologies as landfill reduction (per Article 2 of SB 1383). - Local ordinances restricting land application are disallowed. - While the regulations implementing SB 1383 do not explicitly forbid biosolids disposal/reuse in landfills. it is assumed that since biosolids are a relatively "clean" waste stream that can be easily diverted, landfills will stop accepting biosolids. - The Bay Area Biosolids Coalition (BABC) was formed to find sustainable, cost-effective, allweather options for biosolids management, BABC is a BACWA Project of Special Benefit.

 - Jurisdictions that divert organic waste must also procure the end products of diversion, such as biogas, biomethane, and compost (but not biosolids).
-Procurement rules are being phased in over three years (2023 to 2025) and there are interim rules regarding procurement of biogas from POTWs. - In December 2023, Sutter County revised its ordinance to allow land application of Class A biosolids, reversing its previous ban.
+Procurement rules are being phased in over three years (2023 to 2025) and there are interim rules regarding procurement of biogas from POTWs. - In 2023, Sutter County revised its ordinance to allow land application of Class A biosolids, reversing its previous ban.
 The change was made to conform to SB 1383.
-CalRecycle and biosolids stakeholders continue to conduct outreach to counties with restrictive ordinances. - CalRecycle reviewed the first application under Article 2 ("H Cycle"), and determined it conditionally qualifies as equivalent to landfill diversion/ reduction.
-CalRecycle plans to provide additional clarification on technologies that already comply with SB 1383, and need not apply under Article 2 (e.g., land application of biosolids that have not been anaerobically digested). - AB 1857, signed in 2022, removes a diversion credit for municipal solid waste incinerators.
-CalRecycle will soon prepare draft regulations implementing the law, which could apply to biosolids treated via pyrolysis. - New York and Michigan are imposing restrictions on land application of biosolids with levels of PFAS >20 ppb for PFOA or PFOS.
+CalRecycle and biosolids stakeholders continue to conduct outreach to counties with restrictive ordinances. - CalRecycle reviewed the first application under Article 2 ("H Cycle"). and determined it conditionally qualifies as equivalent to landfill diversion/ reduction.
+CalRecycle has also been providing clarification on technologies that already comply with SB 1383, and need not apply under Article 2 (e.g., land application of biosolids that have not been anaerobically digested). - AB 1857, signed in 2022, removes a diversion credit for municipal solid waste incinerators.
+CalRecycle will soon prepare draft regulations implementing the law, which could apply to biosolids treated via pyrolysis. - · New York and Michigan are imposing restrictions on land application of biosolids with levels of PFAS >20 ppb for PFOA or PFOS.
 Based on the recently completed regional study of PFAS, few BACWA members are likely to exceed those thresholds for landapplied biosolids.